Automatically unmerge entity records

 - The

-To help you visualize what happens under the hood when you enable this feature for an EntityType
+To help you visualize what happens under the hood when you enable this feature for an EntityType, we'll lay out the following examples.

 - Entity 1 (E1) is automatically merged with entity 2 (E2).